2020 Rockefeller Center Christmas Tree is Lit in NYC

 Advertising

-The fabulous holiday icon of NYC, The Rockefeller Christmas Tree, is a must-see for both locals and visitors during the holiday season, whether you're stopping by before ice-skating on The Rink at Rockefeller Center or just passing through on your way to Times Square.
+As the fabulous holiday icon of NYC, The Rockefeller Christmas Tree is a must-see for both locals and visitors during the holiday season, whether you're stopping by before ice-skating on The Rink at Rockefeller Center or just passing through on your way to Times Square.

-We’ll tell you everything you need to know, from how to get tickets to the Radio City Christmas Spectacular to where to grab winter cocktails nearby.
+We’ll tell you everything you need to know, from how to get tickets to the Radio City Christmas Spectacular to where to warm up at a cozy bar.

 RECOMMENDED: Full guide to Christmas in New York